All insurances still welcome at Tri Rivers Musculoskeletal Centers

 Because the dynamics of health care are rapidly changing both nationally and regionally, the physicians of Tri Rivers entered this joint venture so they can continue to expand their services for patients while solidifying the practice’s long-term stability in the ever-changing landscape.
 They formalized their decades-long histories with these two major healthcare institutions into a permanent partnership.

-Q: Will Tri Rivers keep the same name, physicians, locations and hospital affiliations?
+Q: Will Tri Rivers keep the same physicians and office locations?

 Q: Will my relationship with my doctor remain the same?

-A: Absolutely, because a commitment to quality patient care remains our top priority.
+A: Absolutely, because a commitment to quality patient care remains a top priority at Tri Rivers.